luamfmenezes/study-clean-architecture/README.md

 ## Patterns

-1. Factory -
+1. Factory
-2. Decorator - Wrapper
+2. Decorator
-3. Composite -
+3. Composite - make a post about it
 4. Proxy - express addapters

 ## Docker